Republicans Issue Increasingly Dire Warnings About Dem Midterm Wave

 These concerns have made their way to President Trump.
 The Washington Post reported on Sunday that “the concern has grown so acute that Trump received what one congressional aide described as a ‘sobering’ slide presentation about the difficult midterm landscape at Camp David last weekend, leading the president to pledge a robust schedule of fundraising and campaign travel in the coming months.”

 The problem with Trump’s plan is that, much as he may deny it, he is a primary, if not the primary, reason for the Republicans’ plight.
 The president’s approval rating continues to hover in the high 30s, a dismal number considering the country’s humming economy.
-And, as is his wont, the Trump keeps making a spectacle out of himself and his party, as he did this week with his “shithole” comment and a series of other missteps you probably don’t even remember a few days after the fact.
+And, as is his wont, Trump keeps making a spectacle out of himself and his party, as he did this week with his “shithole” comment and a series of other missteps you probably don’t even remember a few days after the fact.

-Trump’s deep unpopularity, and the energy of the resistance to his administration, may dramatically exacerbate a fairly reliable political rule: the party that holds the presidency loses congressional seats in the midterms.
+Trump’s deep unpopularity, and the energy of the resistance to his administration, may dramatically exacerbate a fairly reliable political rule: The party that holds the presidency loses congressional seats in the midterms.

 Democrats need 24 seats to take back the lower chamber.
 House control would mean that Democrats could stymie all Republican legislation, order any number of investigations into President Trump, and even impeach him.